 Apple choose font according to the product feature.
 For example, use Myriad(Pro) Light for iOS 7, SF-UI in iOS 9.
 In iOS 10, the San Francisco variants were SF UI Text and SF UI Display.

 For more, check the iPhone X UI deisgn.

-Use built-in text styles whenever possible.
+Use built-in font styles whenever possible.
 The built-in text styles let you express content in ways that are visually distinct, while retaining optimal legibility.
 These styles are based on the system fonts and allow you to take advantage of key typographic features, such as Dynamic Type, which automatically adjusts tracking and leading for every font size.

 Leading is the space between lines.
 Mobile screen is smaller, so leading is usually smaller than a desktop version.
 When set leading, tighten it for mobile screens than on desktop.
 Wider or shorter leading are both ruins the mobile UI.
 Many believe 1.4em is the standard leading, but still, it’s a little bit shorter, users may have a feeling that the text is tighten up.
 In design, the standard leading should be 120% the point size of the font.
 Another common used tip: short line length requires less leading.

 Line length is also the measure in mobile typography.
 The length of a text line can impact the whole typography.
 Line length of a desktop screen will go beyond the mobile screen borders.
 In mobile typography, the amount of characters on each line, font size and line length are closely connected.
 They work for each other harmoniously is the key to readability.
 Keep the number of character per line within 30-40 is a good choice.